 - Peeing (urinating) more than usual.
 This is a sign of high blood sugar.

 - Your child is having side effects that continue or are very bothersome

 - Your child’s condition has not improved

 - Tell your child’s doctor and pharmacist if they have a strange or allergic reaction to any medicine.

 - Tell all other doctors or dentists treating your child if prednisone or prednisolone has been taken recently or for a long period of time.
-The effects of this medicine can stay in the body for several months afteryou stop taking it.
+The effects of this medicine can stay in the body for several months after you stop taking it.

 - Check with your doctor before giving your child any other medicines or immunizations (vaccines) while he or she is taking prednisone or prednisolone.